poiu-de/coat/site/content/docs/quick_start/_index.md

 [supported out of the box]({{< ref "/docs/user_guide/04_supported_types.md" >}}), but it is possible to use custom types.

-The source of the configuration data doesn't matter.
+The source of the configuration data doesn’t matter.
 While it is mainly intended to be used for the usual Java `.properties` files, it can be used for any data that is composed of simple String-based key-value-mappings.

-Annotate the interface with the corresponding [Annotations]({{< ref "/docs/user_guide/01_annotations.md" >}}) and let the Coat annotation processor generate a concrete implementaion of the interface.
+Annotate the interface with the corresponding [Annotations]({{< ref "/docs/user_guide/01_annotations.md" >}}) and let the Coat annotation processor generate a concrete implementation of the interface.

 That implementation can then be used to retrieve correctly typed config